 Since succeeding Hall of Famer Terry Long as Florida State’s head men’s and women’s track & field coach prior to the 2004 season, Bob Braman has seen the Seminoles ascend to a position of national prominence, highlighted by a pair of NCAA Outdoor Championships in 2006 and 2008.

-The FSU men have finished fourth or better seven times in the last 10 outdoor seasons and fifth or better six times in the last nine indoor campaigns, including a fourth-place finish in 2014.
+Entering the 2015-16 season, the FSU men have finished fourth or better seven times at the last 11 NCAA Outdoor Championships and fifth or better six times at the last nine NCAA Indoor Championships.

 Simply put, the Seminoles are synonymous with success on the national stage.

 Florida State’s trophy case provides substantial evidence.
-The U.S. Track & Field and Cross Country Coaches Association (USTFCCCA) bestowed the John McDonnell Award, presented to the program that posts the highest average NCAA Championships finish from cross country, indoor and outdoor seasons, for the 2010-11 and 2011-12 school years.
+In addition to the two NCAA Championships - among 12 top-four finishing trophies - the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA) bestowed the Seminoles with the John McDonnell Award for the 2010-11 and 2011-12 seasons.
+Emblematic of comprehensive excellence, the award goes to the program which posts the highest average NCAA Championships finish from the cross country, indoor and outdoor seasons.

 The FSU men placed in the top five in the final McDonnell Award tabulations for five consecutive years.
-Not to be outdone, the Florida State women have finished sixth or higher for five consecutive years - one of only two programs that can make that claim - in the competition for the Terry Crawford Award, signifying comprehensive excellence on the women’s side.
+Not to be outdone, the Florida State women finished sixth or higher for five consecutive years in the competition for the Terry Crawford Award, signifying comprehensive excellence on the women’s side.
+The Seminole women are one of only two programs which can make that claim.

-Over the course of Braman’s first 11 seasons, the Seminole men have won nine Atlantic Coast Conference indoor and eight outdoor championships, including a sweep of the 2014 titles.
-In 22 combined team championship opportunities, FSU has 17 ACC championships and five runner-up finishes.
+Over the course of Braman’s first 12 years, the Seminole men have accepted nine Atlantic Coast Conference indoor and 10 conference outdoor championship trophies, including a sweep of the 2014 titles.
+In 24 combined team championship opportunities, FSU's men have 19 ACC championships and five runner-up finishes.

 The Florida State women have been building their own impressive ACC resume, capped by the 2014 sweep of indoor and outdoor team titles to earn the program’s second Triple Crown; a feat they first achieved in 2009 under Braman’s watch.